-Bible verses for: Great Commandment, Second
+Bible verses about: Great Commandment, Second

 Looking for more?
 Go to the Library topic for: Great Commandment, Second

 But when the Pharisees heard that He had silenced the Sadducees, they gathered together.
 Then one of them, a lawyer, asked Him a question, testing Him, and saying, "Teacher, which is the great commandment in the law?"
 Jesus said to him, "'You shall love the LORD your God with all your heart, with all your soul, and with all your mind.'
 This is the first and great commandment.
 And the second is like it: 'You shall love your neighbor as yourself.'
 On these two commandments hang all the Law and the Prophets."

 1 John 4:20-21

 If someone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
 And this commandment we have from Him: that he who loves God must love his brother also.